-Designing your kitchen is can be very exciting but before you get too far into Pinterest, check out these 7 tips that keep both function and design in mind.
+Designing your kitchen can be very exciting but before you get too far into Pinterest, check out these 7 tips that keep both function and design in mind.

 Your new kitchen will end up being the heart of your home.
 So when it comes time to design, put function first.
 For instance, make room for storage.
 Pots, pans, tupperware containers and utensils.
 Your kitchen needs to store them all so be cautious to give yourself enough storage for everything.
 Remember: a practical kitchen will make your life much easier.